harrisblog/typora-cv-template/README.md

 Download `CV-Template.md` to your computer and open it with Typora to edit the content.
 Once done, use Typora to export it to PDF.

-> Note: I wrote this template under the Typora editor GitHub theme
+> Note: I wrote this template under the Typora editor GitHub theme, which means that there may be styling issues if you access this template in other ways, but they can be fixed 😂.

 ## Final Words